BrianWaganerSTL/django-okta-auth/README.md

 ### Setup your Okta Application

-In the Okta admin console create your application with the following steps:
+In the Okta Admin console create your application with the following steps:

 1. Click `Create New App`
 2. Choose the `Web` platform